5jt/dyalog-cookbook/manuscript/05 Configuration settings.md

 [^semi]: So-called _semi-globals_ are variables to be read or set by functions to which they are not localised.
 They are _semi-globals_, rather than globals, because they are local to either a function or a namespace.
 From the point of view of the functions that do read or set them, they are indistinguishable from globals – they are just mysteriously ‘around’.

 [^fire]: Fire stands for _Find and Replace_.
 It is a powerful tool for both search and replace operations in the workspace.
-It is also a member of the APLTree Open Source Library.
-For details see <http://aplwiki.com/Fire>.
+For details see <https://github.com/aplteam.Fire>.
 Fire is discussed in the chapter _Useful user commands_.

 *[HTML]: Hyper Text Mark-up language